Blue Comet: History

 The Blue Comet offered extra accommodations at the regular coach fare and assigned seats so passengers knew exactly where they would sit.
-The PRR charged extra for its all-parlor car Atlantic City Limited and New York Limited.
-The PRR charged extra fees for parlor cars on the Nellie Bly.
-The Blue Comet ran on-schedule 97 percent of the time for the first five years.
-A billboard was installed on the Routes 33 and 34 overpass at Farmingdale listing the times the train would pass that area.
+The PRR charged extra for its all-parlor car Atlantic City Limited and the New York Limited.
+In addition, the railroad charged extra fees for parlor cars on the Nellie Bly.
+The Blue Comet ran on-schedule 97 percent of the time for its first five years.
+A billboard was installed on Routes 33 and 34 overpass at Farmingdale listing the times the train would pass that area.

-The Blue Comet was initially a success, but fell victim to the Great Depression.
+The Blue Comet was initially a success but fell victim to the Great Depression.
 Service was reduced to a single daily round-trip by April 1933.
-Also that year, the PRR and Reading Company (RDG) consolidated their southern New Jersey routes and formed the Pennsylvania-Reading Seashore Lines.
+Also, that year, the PRR and the Reading Company consolidated their southern New Jersey routes and formed the Pennsylvania-Reading Seashore Lines.
 After the merger, the PRR owned two-thirds of the trackage.
 Reports from travelers indicate that Blue Comet information was not readily available at the Atlantic City station.
 This had the Blue Comet service at a disadvantage, as PRR Atlantic City-New York information was readily available for passengers heading to points north.

 Ocean County stops for the Blue Comet included Lakewood and Lakehurst.
 The Lakewood stop was to pick up and drop off passengers as well as Jolly Tar Trail bus service.
-The stop at Lakehurst was for people needing a connection for the Barnegat Branch, later replaced by Jolly Tar Trail service during off-peak hours in the early 1930s, and for the locomotives to take on water.
-By the mid-1930s service had picked up to a morning and an afternoon train in the southerly direction and an afternoon and an evening train in the northerly in summer 1936 service.
+The stop at Lakehurst was for people needing a connection for the Barnegat Branch, later replaced by Jolly Tar Trail service during off-peak hours in the early 1930s and for the locomotives to take on water.
+By the mid-1930s, service had picked up to a morning and an afternoon train in the southerly direction and an afternoon and an evening train in the northerly in summer 1936.

 For residents of the more isolated sections of the Pine Barrens, the Blue Comet's railroad crews dropped off newspapers.
-In Chatsworth, the train slowed as it went through the center of town on its return from Atlantic City to disperse a bundle of the daily papers - including The New York Times, The Philadelphia Inquirer, among other big-city publications - which had been provided for passengers to read while on board.
+In Chatsworth, the train slowed as it went through the center of town on its return from Atlantic City to disperse a bundle of the daily papers, including The New York Times, The Philadelphia Inquirer, among other big-city publications, which had been provided for passengers to read while on board.
 This goodwill gesture offered a way for locals who did not have radios or electricity to stay informed on current events.
-Community lore has it that residents would show their appreciation by bringing baskets of freshly-picked berries for the crew.
+Community lore has it that residents would show their appreciation by bringing baskets of freshly picked berries for the crew.
 However, this anecdote has been disputed by some who lived in the area at the time and insisted the express train did not stop in a location where such an exchange would have happened.

-The train's last run was on September 27, 1941.
-Its main competitor, the PRR Nellie Bly, lasted until 1961.
+The Blue Comet made its final run on September 27, 1941, due to a decline in passenger travel and facing increased competition with the PRR.